psrivera90/psrivera90/README.md

 ### What I do?

-- :rocket: I automate everything that moves
+- :rocket: automate everything that moves

-- :space_invader: I spend my days hunting for bugs
+- :space_invader: spend my days hunting for bugs

-- :computer: I am a freelancer in e2e testing on [Fiverr](https://www.fiverr.com/)
+- :computer: freelancer in e2e testing on [Fiverr](https://www.fiverr.com/)